Key Media Spokespeople

 She has been a Professional Associate of the Zamyn since November 2013, which is an independent analytical organisation working at the intersection of socio-economic, political and cultural theory and practice.

 Ms Dawood was asked to join AgangSA in 2013, under the leadership of Dr Mamphela Ramphele for a period of six months.
 This involved establishing a new political platform to strengthen democracy in South Africa.

-Before joining the FW de Klerk Foundation as Director of the Centre for Unity in Diversity, Ms Dawood had stepped out of her comfort zone to assume the position of Business Development and Fundraising Executive at the Cape Town Philharmonic Orchestra (CPO).
+Before joining the FW de Klerk Foundation as Director of the Centre for Unity in Diversity (CUD) in 2016, Ms Dawood had stepped out of her comfort zone to assume the position of Business Development and Fundraising Executive at the Cape Town Philharmonic Orchestra (CPO).
 This entailed managing the business strategy and fundraising drive for the CPO, including addressing issues of diversity, building career paths for talented musicians and crucially ensuring the financial sustainability of the CPO, which has gone from an organisation perpetually in the red to one that is growing its endowment fund.

 Ms Dawood ended her tenure as CUD Director in May 2019, and was appointed a Senior Fellow of the FW de Klerk Foundation as of 1 June 2019.